AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/projects/define-a-business-case/apply-scorecard-to-project-to-generate-alignment-score.md

 Wenn die Scorecards der Projekte abgeschlossen sind, verwendet Workfront diese Werte, um den Alignment-Wert des Portfolios in Prozent zu berechnen, indem es folgende Formel verwendet:

-Portfolio Alignment Score = Die Summe der Prozentsätze der Projektausrichtungsbewertungen/ Anzahl der  im Portfolio
+`Portfolio Alignment Score = The sum of the percentages of the project alignment scores / Number of projects in the portfolio`

 >[!NOTE]
 >